 5.12 MCH reception

-MCH transmission may occur in subframes configured by upper layer for MCCH or MTCH transmission.
+Non time-interleaved MCH transmission may occur in subframes configured by upper layer for MCCH or MTCH transmission.
 For each such subframe, upper layer indicates if signallingMCS or dataMCS applies.
 The transmission of an MCH occurs in a set of subframes defined by PMCH-Config.
 An MCH Scheduling Information MAC control element is included in the first subframe allocated to the MCH within the MCH scheduling period to indicate the position of each MTCH and unused subframes on the MCH.
 If pmch-InfoListExt is configured for an MCH, an Extended MCH Scheduling Information MAC control element is included in the first subframe allocated to the corresponding MCH within the MCH scheduling period to indicate the position of each MTCH and unused subframes on the MCH, and to indicate whether MTCH transmission is to be suspended.
 The MAC entity shall assume that the first scheduled MTCH starts immediately after the MCCH or the MCH Scheduling Information MAC control element or the Extended MCH Scheduling Information MAC control element if the MCCH is not present, and the other scheduled MTCH(s) start immediately after the previous MTCH, at the earliest in the subframe where the previous MTCH stops.
 When the MAC entity needs to receive MCH, the MAC entity shall:

 - attempt to decode the TB on the MCH;